- Chart

 Investment Approach and Strategy

-Strategy: BRF aims to replicate the MVIS Brazil Small-Cap Index, which tracks the performance of small-capitalization companies in Brazil.
+Strategy: The ETF aims to track the MVIS Brazil Small-Cap Index, which is designed to track the performance of the 30 most liquid small-cap Brazilian companies.

 Market Position